 c.
-Needle Valve Replacement 1) Disconnect compressed air supply from the dryer.
-2) Remove tubing from the valve.
+Needle Valve Replacement JUNCTION BOX 1) Disconnect compressed air NEEDLE VALVE supply from the dryer.
+SOLENDID VALVE 2) Remove tubing from the valve.
 3) Unscrew needle valve from the solenoid valve.
-4) To install new needle valve, reverse above procedure (Step #3 thru Step #1).
+To install new needle valve, reverse above procedure (Step #3 thru Step #1).
 PUSH THEN PULL TUBING

-d.
-Steam Coil Replacement

-- 1) Discontinue electrical power to the dryer. - 2) Disconnect compressed air supply from the dryer. - 3) Shut off ALL steam supply lines and steam return valves that feed the steam coil. - 4) Wait a sufficient amount of time until ALL of the steam lines and the steam coil is cool. - 5) Open 1/2" (12.7 mm) plug on the return line to bleed off any residual steam pressure.
+- d.
+Steam Coil Replacement - 1) Discontinue electrical power to the dryer. - 2) Disconnect compressed air supply from the dryer. - 3) Shut off ALL steam supply lines and steam return valves that feed the steam coil. - 4) Wait a sufficient amount of time until ALL of the steam lines and the steam coil are cool. - 5) Open 1/2" (12.7 mm) plug on the return line to bleed off any residual steam pressure.